zainakh/qgm/README.md

 head(df)
  ```

- If we plot `Y` against `Z`, we can see that at the tails of `Z`, there is a negative association but otherwise there doesn't appear to be a strong relationship.
+ If we plot `Y` against `Z`, we can see that at the upper tail of `Z`, there is a positive association but otherwise there doesn't appear to be a strong relationship throughout the median area.

  ![Y plotted against Z!](/demo/dgp-association.png "Example of DGP associations.")